eddy-geek/TIL/202203-is-wayland-ready.md

 * Command-line setup is needed as many apps will run on XWayland *by default* -- which is "transparent" until it isn't (eg fractional scaling on HiDPI displays)
 * Stability is worse compared to X11 session due to intolerance to crashes [RH#1367666](https://bugzilla.redhat.com/show_bug.cgi?id=1367666)

+## Compositors

+✅ Mature compositors include Gnome-Shell (Mutter), KWin/KWinFT, SwayWM, Hikari

 ## Web browsers

 ✅ Yes!

 * Firefox, by default
+* With Chrome > 97: `google-chrome-stable --ozone-platform-hint=auto`.
+I still experience random crashes though (as of March '22).
-* Chrome, since around Chrome 91 / May 2021, with a [flag](https://bugs.chromium.org/p/chromium/issues/detail?id=1085700):
+  * Previously, since around Chrome 91 / May 2021, with a [flag](https://bugs.chromium.org/p/chromium/issues/detail?id=1085700):
 `google-chrome-stable --enable-features=UseOzonePlatform --ozone-platform=wayland &`
-* With Chjrome > 97: `google-chrome-stable --ozone-platform-hint=auto`

 ## Screensharing